darka1pha/renfity/README.md

 ## Features

 - **Authentication**: User registration and login with secure JWT-based authentication.
-- **Advertisement Management**:
+- **Property Management**:
-  - List advertisements for rent.
+  - List properties for rent.
-  - Update or delete advertisement listings.
+  - Update or delete property listings.
-- **Search and Filter**: Search advertisement by location, price range, and other filters.
+- **Search and Filter**: Search property by location, price range, and other filters.
-- **Booking System**: Renters can book advertisement directly through the platform.
+- **Booking System**: Renters can book property directly through the platform.
-- **Admin Panel**: Manage users and advertisement listings.
+- **Admin Panel**: Manage users and property listings.

 ## Technologies Used